How to Setup MongoDB on Windows

 db.myUser.insert({name: "john"});

-This command will create a new table myUser and insert a new record into the collection.
+This command will create a new table called myUser and insert a new record into the collection.

 MongoDB Backup and Restore Data

-At this point, you can MongoDB server installed and able to create a database and collection, next I'd like to try to backup and restore data by using mongoexport and mongoimport.
-The mongoexport will export the data from MongoDB as JSON file, then use mongoimport can import the JSON file into the MongoDB.
+At this point, you have the MongoDB server installed and can create databases and collections.
+Next, I'd like to try backing up and restoring data by using mongoexport and mongoimport.
+The mongoexport tool will export data from MongoDB as a JSON file, and then mongoimport can import the JSON file into MongoDB.

-This will work in a small development environment, as you want to export a list of data then dump it into another environment from this JSON file.
+This works well in a small development environment when you want to export a set of data and then load it into another environment from a JSON file.

-First, cd to the location that has the mongoexport executable file then run the following command.
+First, navigate to the location that has the mongoexport executable file, then run the following command.

 mongoexport --collection=myUser --db=myDB --out=myUser.json

-This command will look up the myDB database's myUser collection, then output the whole result into myUser.json file.
+This command will look up the myDB database's myUser collection, then output the entire result into a myUser.json file.

-Following command will use myUser.json and then override the myUser collection, used mode as upsert so any existing same record will be replaced.
+The following command will use myUser.json and then override the myUser collection, using upsert mode so any existing matching records will be replaced.

 mongoimport --collection=myUser --db=myDB --file=myUser.json --mode=upsert